-Not many companies transitioned successfully from manufacturing wagons and carriages to automobiles.
-Studebaker was one of the exceptions, moving in the early 1900s from carriages to battery-powered cars and then to gasoline engines a few years later.
-At the Studebaker National Museum in South Bend, Indiana, you can trace the history of the company from wagon to the last cars made by Studebaker in the mid-1960s.
+Few transportation companies successfully transitioned from manufacturing wagons and carriages to automobiles.
+Studebaker was one of the exceptions.
+In the early 1900s, the company moved from carriages to battery-powered cars.
+A few years later they transitioned to gasoline engines.
+The Studebaker National Museum in South Bend, Indiana, traces the history of the company from wagon to the last cars Studebaker manufactured, in the mid-1960s.

-In the mid-1800s the Studebaker brothers (there were five of them, all part of the business at one time or another) were making wagons.
-They became the world’s largest manufacturer of wagons and buggies.
+In the mid-1800s the five Studebaker brothers manufactured wagons.
+Their company became the world’s largest manufacturer of wagons, buggies, and carriages.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the left and click Subscribe.

 In 1909 the U.S. Government commissioned Studebaker to build two transport vehicles to ferry people through an underground tunnel between the Senate Office Building and the U.S. Capitol.
-The tunnel was too narrow to turn around, so they built a vehicle that could run in either direction.
+Since the tunnel was too narrow to turn around in, they built a vehicle that could run in either direction.
 The one on display in in the museum was nicknamed “Peg.”

 Judging by the cars in the museum, the automobiles got fancier as time went on.
-This 1924 Light Six, with a body constructed completely of aluminum, was customized by a Chinese company.
+A Chinese company customized this 1924 Light Six, which has a completely aluminum body.
 It features a fold-out windshield, and the interior, trimmed in teak, has mohair upholstery.

-Several other custom-built or specialized vehicles are also on display in the museum, some of which Studebaker partnered with other companies to manufacture, including an old South Bend police car, a 1928 fire truck and a 1963 Zip Van used by the U.S. Postal Service.
+Several other custom-built or specialized vehicles are also on display in the museum.
+For some, Studebaker partnered with other companies, including an old South Bend police car, a 1928 fire truck and a 1963 Zip Van used by the U.S. Postal Service.

 The Studebaker National Museum, located at 201 South Chapin Street in South Bend, Indiana, is open seven days a week.
 Check the web site for hours and admission fees.